CarVac/MeleeConchRuleset/ruleset.md

 Generally, any placement of Inputs on the controller is permitted.
 (Rectangles exist, therefore full button swapping must be legal)

 However, the controls may be manipulated by no more than 2 limbs.
-(No bite buttons, no footpedals, unless you have no use of an arm)
+(No bite buttons, no footpedals, except with TO approval)

 Additionally, unless they occupy the same location as the C-Stick below the buttons on the top face akin to a standard Gamecube Controller reachable only by the thumbs, the C-Stick buttons must be arranged around the A button, with C-Up being within 30 degrees of the "up" direction (defined as the direction away from the player's torso along the centerline of the controller), C-Down being within 65 degrees of the "down" direction, and C-Left and C-Right being at least 30 degrees away from the up or down directions.
 (C-Pad is okay, B0XX is okay, some placement flexibility but limited independence of cstick down input)